jhpyle/docassemble/_docs/objects.md

 ### <a name="Individual.possessive"></a>`.possessive()`

-If the individual's name is "Adam Smith," this returns "Adam Smith's."
+If `client` is an `Individual` and the individual's name is "Adam Smith," `client.possessive('orange')` returns "Adam Smith's orange."
 But if the individual is the current user, this returns "your."
 (See the [note above].)

 ### <a name="Individual.salutation"></a>`.salutation()`